NewcastleRSE/BayesNetty/docs/introduction.rst

 |
 |

-The **recommended use** of BayesNetty is to calculate the average network as described in *ref* average-network */ref*, possibly additionally using imputation to fill in missing data as descibed in *ref* impute-data */ref*.
+The **recommended use** of BayesNetty is to calculate the average network as described in the :ref:`Average Network<average-network>` section, possibly additionally using imputation to fill in missing data as descibed in :ref:`Impute Data<impute-data>` section.
 However, for new users we reccomend you work your way through all sections in numerical order, in order to understand the functionality of the program.